D-Mihai04/Knocking-Puzzle/README.md

 ## Overview
 This project is a simple interactive puzzle using a vibration/knock sensor attached to a wooden surface (door/plank).
 The system detects knock patterns and triggers an action when the correct sequence is entered.

-The target sequence can be modified in code, it currently is:
+The target sequence can be modified manually, it currently is:
 **2 knocks → 3 knocks → 1 knock**

 ---